 First of all, I’m somewhat of a crazy cat lady.
 If you browse my website, you’ll see lots of paintings of rainbow colored felines.
 I have three cats (Karma, Panda Bear, and Mr. Samadhi), and most of my cat paintings are based upon them.

 Here’s a video of my best friend Mr. Samadhi doing tricks…yes, I’ve even taken the time to teach my cats tricks.
 I told you I was a crazy cat lady!
 LOL 🙂

 Okay, so enough about my love of cats.
 I know you’re really here to learn about my personal history and how it has influenced my art.
 I’ve been painting for around 10 years; although, I didn’t throw myself into it fully until a few years ago.
 I work mainly with acrylics, but I also create digital art and drawings from time to time.
 See my paintings here.

-I live and work from my home-based studio in Wichita, Kansas, where I’m currently focusing on further developing two bodies of work – abstract paintings and visionary impressionist paintings.
+I live in Wichita, Kansas.
+I have a home-based studio and an art gallery (grand opening November 24th, 2017) in Wichita’s Towne West Mall.
+I’m currently focusing on further developing two bodies of work – abstract paintings and visionary impressionist paintings.
 My visionary impressionist paintings can pretty much be thought of as Impressionism 2.0.
 I paint what I observe with my eyes, like the classical Impressionists did, but I also paint what I feel emotionally and sense intuitively.